Mechanical Engineering AMP

 The Mechanical Engineering AMP requires the completion of advanced courses in mechanical engineering, mathematics, and other approved courses and research (for thesis students) totaling at least thirty credits.

 |A prescribed set of nine core course credits which cover areas of advanced engineering, mathematics, continuum mechanics, and numerical methods|

 |Six course credits in the area of specialization for their degree||6|

 Currently, the program offers areas of specialization in:

 - Bioengineering and Biomechanics;

-- Control Theory and Mechanical Systems;
+- Control Theory and Design of Mechanical Systems;

 Further details on the core course requirements and the areas of specialization can be obtained from the Mechanical Engineering Graduate Program website.